wangxi1998/test/love.md

-why there is no file in the desktop
+#why there is no file in the desktop

+	sudo apt-get remove tig